-Common men’s health issues that we deal with are sexually transmitted disease screening, erectile dysfunction, male pattern baldness, fatigue and low libido due to testosterone deficiency.
+Common men’s health issues that we deal with are athletes foot, jock itch, sexually transmitted diseases, erectile dysfunction, male pattern baldness, fatigue and low libido due to testosterone deficiency.
 Due to lack of regular health screening and lifestyle men are at higher risk of heart disease, hypertension, cancer, diabetes, melanoma, lung disease and alcohol-related illness.

 Men consult health care providers less than women.
 Studies show any individual who has not been in regular contact with a family physician to screen for major health problems is at greater risk of disease and death.